 What Makes or Breaks Your Video Marketing Clips

 Marketers tend to think video production is complicated, and it certainly can be at the highest levels.
-In general, though, there are going to be three things that will make or break any video clip that’s produced by a small business.
+In general, though, three things will make or break any video clip produced by a small business.

 The first is a sense of preparation.
 While some marketers like to “shoot from the hip” and record clips spontaneously, this isn’t always the best strategy.
-For one thing, you should have at least a loose idea of the script or outline you’d like to follow.
-That will help you to stay on message and reduce verbal pausing (which can be distracting to viewers if you start and stop too often).
+You should have at least a loose idea of the script or outline you’d like to follow.
+That will help you stay on message and reduce verbal pausing (which can distract viewers if you start and stop too often).
 Additionally, you may want to prepare your environment, clearing distractions from the background of your shot and minimizing any ambient noise.

 This doesn’t mean you have to spend hours or days planning your videos in a painstaking process, although some marketers do.
 Instead, it just means you should think about the outcome you’re looking for and then work to create a situation where achieving it is possible.

-The second big determinant of success has to do with production value.
-A lot of business owners will hear this and think “expensive equipment,” but that’s not what I’m implying at all.
-In fact, some of the best small-business marketing videos are shot with phones and tablets.
-They look professionally produced with high-end equipment because of the attention to detail.
+The second significant determinant of success has to do with production value.
+Many business owners will hear this and think, “expensive equipment,” but that’s not what I’m implying.
+Some of the best small-business marketing videos are shot with phones and tablets.
+Because of their attention to detail, they look professionally produced with high-end equipment.

-What I want to impress upon you here is that you don’t have to spend a fortune to get great marketing videos for your small business.
-Instead, you have to pay attention to preparation, production, and post-shoot editing.
+I want to impress you here that you don’t have to spend a fortune to get great marketing videos for your small business.
+Instead, you must pay attention to preparation, production, and post-shoot editing.
 Master these three things, and your clips will be able to stand up next to anything the professionals create.

 How to Make Video a Marketing Tool